 - Parameters order (iterable or bool) the list of the attributes used for sorting.
 A special value of True may be used to indicate the natural order of the entity type.
 Any false value means no ORDER BY clause.
-Rather then only an attribute name, any item in the list may also be a tuple of an attribute name and an order direction, the latter being either "ASC" or "DESC" for ascending or descending order respectively. - Raises ValueError if order contains invalid attributes that either do not exist or contain one to many relationships.
+The attribute name can be wrapped with a JPQL function (such as "LENGTH(title)").
+Rather then only an attribute name, any item in the list may also be a tuple of an attribute name and an order direction, the latter being either "ASC" or "DESC" for ascending or descending order respectively. - Raises ValueError if any attribute in order is not valid or if any attribute appears more than once in the resulting ORDER BY clause.